nursix/eden-asp/docs/source/intro/basics.rst

    functionality can be found in the code:

    The *controllers* directory contains Python scripts implementing the logic of the application.
-In Eden ASP, these controllers delegate much of that logic to **core** modules.
+In Eden, these controllers delegate much of that logic to **core** modules.

    The *models* directory contains Python scripts to configure the application and define the database structure.
-In Eden ASP, the former is largely delegated to configuration **templates**, and the latter is reduced to the instantiation of a model loader, which then loads the actual data models from **s3db** modules if and when they are actually needed.
+In Eden, the former is largely delegated to configuration **templates**, and the latter is reduced to the instantiation of a model loader, which then loads the actual data models from **s3db** modules if and when they are actually needed.